Land Tenure System in Nigeria – Everything You Need To Know

-Land tenure system in Nigeria is a global subject matter and with it, has come the need to discuss how to go about owning land in Nigeria.
 This article will open a conversation about the regulations of land ownership in Nigeria so that we know the various forms of land ownership behavior in the country.

 What is the meaning of Land Tenure System?